bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the use of HTML markups to reinforce and help describe the meaning of the information in the website so that it not only looks the part, but it's easier to discern what is what.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+First off, block will display an element with full width available before going to the next line, while inline will be displayed as taking as much width as it needs without forcing new lines.
+Block will cause a line break before and after the element.
+Inline has no line break before or after the element.
+Block will break up the flow while inline doesn't.

 3. What are the 4 areas of the box model?

+From outside in: Margin, Border, Padding, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items:center property works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+It is a version control system which allows developers to create a history of changes that have been made over time in their coding without compromising the integrity of the original project.
+Github made this easy.
+It is quintessential for developers working collaboratively.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.